agarie/typeCalc/README.md

 TO DO
 =====

-+ Implement a way to return each type's resists/weaks.
-This way, the user will have a better view of his team's information.
-+ Create a CSS stylesheet with each type's "colors" to enable a better-looking view.
++ Use the CSS stylesheet with each type's "colors" to enable a better-looking view.
++ Filter 'only normalEffect' types from the results.
+They aren't very interesting for the team designer.
++ How to rank the types?
+Simply use (#weaks) - (#resists)?
++ Automatic calculation is better than using a button.
+We want instant response to our team changes.

 LICENSE
 =======